Helping people embrace their ADHD

 I was diagnosed after hitting a wall early in University.
 When I was diagnosed I learned about the stereotypical distractibility, impulsivity, hyperactivity, and challenges with attention.
 What I didn't learn until later is that my deep empathy, creative problem solving, intense hyperfocus, and strong emotions were all related to my ADHD too.

 My qualifications come from my certification through the Raynor Institute, my specific training for both adults and students from the ADD Coach Academy, and simply being in the trenches figuring it out in my day-to-day living.
+I have also been recognized as one of the Top ADHD Coaches by Coach Foundation.
 I wouldn’t claim to have it all figured out, but I’m constantly learning how to live a life that better works with, not against, my ADHD, and this what I help my clients do.